 Propagation is from fresh seed.
 Cuttings also strike with ease.

-It likely grows in habitats where fire is not an issue and is likely to not respond well after fire.
+It likely grows in habitats where fire is not an issue.
+It may not respond well after fire.